penja/terraform-scalr-storage-profiles/modules/terraform-scalr-storage-profile-azurerm/README.md

 - Azure Resource Group
 - Azure Storage Account for storing Terraform/OpenTofu state files
 - Azure Storage Container
-- Azure AD application and service principal with appropriate permissions
-- Azure AD federated credentials for workload identity federation
 - Ready-to-use curl command to create the storage profile in Scalr

+**Note:** This module does not create Azure AD resources.
+You must create an Azure AD application and set up federated credentials manually.
+See the "Setting Up Azure AD Federated Credentials" section below for instructions.

 ## Usage